 Urology treatments we offer

 Over the past 50 years, UCLA Health urologists pioneered several treatments that have become the standard across the globe.
 As leaders in surgical and nonsurgical treatments, our experts deliver excellent outcomes.
-Treatments we offer include:
+Treatments we offer at UCLA urology include:

 If stones are small enough, our team offers medications and guidance to help you pass stones with as little discomfort as possible.
 We also work with you to prevent another kidney stone, offering practical dietary advice and lifestyle changes that can reduce your risk of developing another stone.